Will the wolves be howling at the moon?

-If you look to the sky tonight, you will see the first full moon of 2020.
+If you look to the sky on Jan.
+28, you will see the first full moon of 2021.
 The full moon in January is traditionally known as the “Full Wolf Moon.”

 According to The Old Farmer’s Almanac, the names for full moons come from a number of places, including Native American groups, colonial Americans or other traditional North American names passed down through generations.